 We authorize hospital observation status when medically appropriate.
-Hospital observation is generally designed to evaluate a member’s medical condition and determine the need for actual admission, or to stabilize a member’s condition and typically lasts less than 48 hours.
+Hospital observation is generally designed to evaluate a member’s medical condition and determine the need for actual admission, or to stabilize a member’s condition.
 For MA members, we also follow any applicable CMS guidelines to determine whether observation services are medically appropriate.
 Typical cases, when observation status is used, include rule-out diagnoses and medical conditions that respond quickly to care.
 Members under observation status may later convert to an inpatient admission if medically necessary.

 Before transfer/admit to a SNF, we must approve the member’s treatment plan.
 The member’s network physician must perform the initial physical exam and complete a written report within 48 hours of a member’s admission to the SNF.
 We perform an initial review and subsequent reviews as we deem necessary.
 Federal and state regulations require that members at SNFs be seen by a physician at least once every 30 calendar days.

 The initial evaluation for discharge planning begins at the time of notification of inpatient admission.
 A comprehensive discharge plan includes, but is not limited to, the following:

 For after-hours or weekend discharges requiring home health and/or DME, facility should arrange the care and obtain authorization on the next business day.